 MANAGEMENT'S DISCUSSION AND ANALYSIS REPORT

-Management's Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34 read with Schedule V to the SEBI (LODR) Regulations 2015 is presentedin a separate section forming part of the Annual Report.
+Management's Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34 read with Schedule V to the Listing Regulations is presented in aseparate section forming part of this Annual Report.

 DISCLOSURE WITH RESPECT TO DEMAT SUSPENSE ACCOUNT/UNCLAIMED SUSPENSE ACCOUNT